-I also mentioned the “unquestionable” authority sites, and these are sites such as newspaper website, universities, or government websites (colossal authority in Google).
+I also mentioned the “unquestionable” authority sites, and these are sites such as newspaper websites, universities, or government websites (colossal authority in Google).

 Do-follow vs. no-follow links.

-This is a bit technical, but if you are looking at learning more about backlinks, then you need to know this as you will come across these terms for sure.
+This is a bit technical, but if you are looking at learning more about backlinks, you need to know this as you will certainly come across these terms.

 A “no-follow” link means that the webmaster who created the link has asked Google NOT to flow domain authority to the linked website.

-Likewise, a “do-follow” link, which is what all backlinks are by default encourage search engines to pass on authority to the linked domains.
+Likewise, a “do-follow” link, which all backlinks are by default, encourages search engines to pass on authority to the linked domains.

-You can see how to create a no-follow link here, but one thing I should add is that collectively, even no-follow links carry some SEO power.
+You can see how to create a no-follow link here, but I should add that collectively, even no-follow links carry some SEO power.

 What’s A Bad Backlink?

-A bad backlink is just spammy backlinks that are artificially created to trick Google into thinking your site is popular.
+A bad backlink is just spammy backlinks artificially created to trick Google into thinking your site is popular.

 A quick browse on Fiverr would turn up many freelancers offering to give you backlinks — some even going up to 10,000 backlinks for just a few $$: